-Those who got covid between vaccine doses urge caution: ’We were so close’
+Those who got covid between vaccine doses urge caution: ‘We were so close’

 Krutika Kuppalli, an infectious-disease doctor in South Carolina, said most patients who tested positive after a first vaccine dose that she encountered had mild symptoms.

 “The thing people need to remember is the vaccine is not 100 percent protective, nothing is 100 percent protective,” Kuppalli said.
 “We want this to become akin to it feeling like a nuisance cold if you get vaccinated.
-We don’t what people having significant morbidity and mortality from covid.”
+We don’t want people having significant morbidity and mortality from covid.”

 In other cases, a person may have been exposed to the virus before their first jab.
 Montana Gov. Greg Gianforte (R) may be among the most high-profile of those cases after experiencing mild coronavirus symptoms three days after his first shot.

-Anuraag Routroy, a 19-year-old freshman at the University of Texas Austin, was excited for a shot on Jan.
+Anuraag Routray, a 19-year-old freshman at the University of Texas Austin, was excited for a shot on Jan.
 25 through the university.
 Then he felt stomach pains, which he initially chalked up to bad dorm food, and tested positive for the virus on Jan.
 24.

-“It felt like all the work that we had done since the pandemic begun being careful went to waste in a sense because you are so close to the vaccine, the final prize and you lose right before it,” Routroy said.
+“It felt like all the work that we had done since the pandemic begun being careful went to waste in a sense because you are so close to the vaccine, the final prize and you lose right before it,” Routray said.

 Kuppalli said vaccines for other viruses, such as Ebola, have been shown to effective as a post-exposure prophylactic that could prevent disease.